-Palm Sunday A/2014
+Palm Sunday of the Lord A/2020

-Palm Sunday reminds us of the truth of the tragedy of human life with its lot of contrasting events.
-Sometimes, people praise us without ceasing for our actions and our deeds.
+Today we celebrate the entry of Jesus into Jerusalem to accomplish the paschal mystery.
+The readings of this day remind us of the truth of the tragedy of human life with its lot of contradictions.
+At times, people praise us for our actions and our deeds.
 But it does not take too long for them to reject us and say all the bad things they can against us.

 The crowd of people who were chanting for Jesus at his entrance in Jerusalem is the same who will boo him at his passion.
-Human experience teaches us that sometimes people approach others in order to obtain favor, but once they get what they need they forget the benefactor.
-That is the experience Jesus has done.
+As human experience has taught us, people very often approach their fellows only in order to obtain favor and help, but once they get what they want, they forget their benefactors.